emtee40/FMHY-wiki/Stream-Site-Grading.md

 1. Site does not have watch parties. ❌

 ***
+## Mocine
+### Score: 15/20
+1. Has movies, TV, anime, 1080p, adjustable quality, and subtitles. ✔️
+1. Some of its servers have auto-switch built in. 🟡
+1. Site does have episode auto-next on some servers. 🟡
+1. UI is nice, feels modern, search shows results as you type. ✔️
+1. Site does have watch lists, but they can't be synced across devices. 🟡
+1. Site has collections, decent sorting, and random AI suggestions. ✔️
+1. Disabling ads removes new tab/window popups, can be used without an adblocker. ✔️
+1. Site looks good + works well on mobile. ✔️
+1. Uses custom version of vidstack player (on primary). 🟡
+1. Site has links to external watch party sites (on primary). 🟡

+***
 ## MovieMaze
 ### Score: 14/20
 1. Has movies, TV, anime, 1080p, adjustable quality, and subtitles. ✔️